 Many schools choose to teach puberty lessons in the spring.
 After all, that is the “birds and bees” season.
 But what if your puberty lessons are outdated, ineffective, or nonexistent?
 Just follow this Curriculum Adoption Roadmap, and you can save the day.
-Let me show you how to be ready with 6 weeks to puberty education!
+Let me show you how to be ready for puberty education in 6 weeks!

 Week One: Gather Leaders and Information